prof-rossetti/my-first-nodejs-app/DATABASE.md

 ### Environment Variables

-You should already have a".env" file in the root directory.
+You should already have a ".env" file in the root directory.
 Place the following contents inside, specifying your own credentials you obtained from the Firebase console (see "Firebase Setup" step above):

 ```sh
 # this the ".env" file...